monster-js/docs-v1/docs/cli-create-application.md

 The syntax of this command is `mn new <application name>`.

-Running this command will generate a MunsterJS files needed to create an application and automatically install the npm packages.
+Running this command will generate a MonsterJS files needed to create an application and automatically install the npm packages.
-Once the installation of the packages is complete, we now have a new MunsterJS application.
+Once the installation of the packages is complete, we now have a new MonsterJS application.

 ## Local development